 Key Points:

-A coroner has opened an inquest into the death of a Dagenham pensioner who is believed to have died from starvation and chronic alcohol dependence.
+A coroner has opened an inquest into the death of a Dagenham pensioner who is believed to have died from starvation and chronic alcohol dependence, reported by Charles Thomson, the Investigations Reporter from Barking and Dagenham Post.

 Who was Stephen George Moore?